28 February, 2024

 Standard travel insurance & elective surgery

-If the purpose of your trip is specifically for cosmetic surgery, many insurers will not only exclude you for medical cover, but will also exclude you for all other travel insurance benefits too.
+If the purpose of your trip is specifically to receive cosmetic surgery, many insurers will not only exclude you for medical cover but will also exclude you for all other travel insurance benefits too.
 That means you wouldn't be covered for theft, cancellation, rental car excess and more.

-However, our research found that 1CoverAmerican Express, Budget Direct, Covermore, InsureandGo and Travel Insurance Direct will still allow you to buy a policy.
-You'll be covered for other travel insurance benefits (such as travel delays or personal liability), but will not be covered for anything relating to the surgery, or any complications that arise from the surgery.
+However, some insurers will still allow you to buy a policy and will provide cover for travel insurance benefits unrelated to your procedure (such as travel delays or loss of luggage), but you will not be covered for anything relating claims related to the surgery, or for any complications that may arise from the surgery.

 Is travelling overseas for medical treatment worth it?